ome/omero-guide-qupath/docs/qupath.rst

 #.
 In the above command, replace the ``$IMAGE_ID`` parameter with the ID of the image in OMERO.
 You can obtain this ID for example from OMERO.iviewer (see beginning of this workflow).

 #.
 After you executed the ``import`` command above, go to OMERO.iviewer in your browser and view the ROIs on the image.
+The "Annotation" from QuPath is displayed as a mask ROI in OMERO.iviewer (the yellow ROI in the screenshot below).
+Masks cannot be edited in OMERO.iviewer at the moment, but they can be viewed.
+The mask, when selected displays a blue bounding box around the "Annotation" on the image.

   .. image:: images/qupath7.png

-#.
-Note: The "Annotation" from QuPath is displayed as a mask ROI in OMERO.iviewer.
-Masks cannot be edited in OMERO.iviewer at the moment, but they can be viewed.
-The mask, when selected in the ROI table will display a blue bounding box around the region on the image.